baranseldinc/turkcell-case-study/README.md

-Just clone and run `npm install` or `yarn` to download all dependencies according to the package manager you use
+Just clone and run `npm install` or `yarn` to download all dependencies according to the package manager you prefer

 ### `npm start`